UniversalViewer/universalviewer/manual/ARCHITECTURE.md

   - Extension Host (`this.extensionHost` aka `IIIFContentHandler`) serves as the 'Event Bus' providing the `subscribe` and `publish` methods.
   - Uses the `PubSub` class to store and fire event callbacks.
 - **Passing internal events outside**
-  - The `subscribeAll` functions in `IIIFContentHandler` and `PubSub` allow for a single handler to be fire when any internal event happens.
+  - The `subscribeAll` functions in `IIIFContentHandler` and `PubSub` allow for a single handler to be fired when any internal event happens.
-  - This is currently used in `BaseExtension` to pass almost all events to external handlers.
-  - So external handlers can be attached for events such as `openseadragonExtension.open`.
+  - This is currently used in `BaseExtension` to pass almost all events outside i.e. external handlers can be attached for events such as `openseadragonExtension.open`.

 <!-- The UV internal event system uses the Publish–Subscribe (PubSub) pattern to manage communication between different components in a decoupled and modular way i.e. it allows one part of the application (the publisher) to broadcast an event, and other parts (the subscribers) to respond to that event without the publisher needing to know who the subscribers are.